shahchayan9/Cognitive-Services-and-OCR-Analytics/README.md

 ### Screenshots

-The screenshots of the Kubernetes running state and the application running are included in the `screenshots` folder in the repository.
+The screenshots of the running state and the application running are included in the `screenshots` folder in the repository.

 ---